 New Orleans in the winter is a magical place.
-From holiday lights and unique traditions to sporting events and festivals, there is always something going on.
-While the rest of the country is hibernating, we are running the town, celebrating all things New Orleans.
+From holiday lights and unique traditions to sporting events and festivals, there’s always something going on.
+While the rest of the country is hibernating, we’re out on the town, celebrating all things New Orleans.
 We’ve rounded up some of our favorite must-do winter activities below.
 Sub your snow boots for some dancing shoes…

-You can’t come to New Orleans without hearing the trumpet blare and the drumbeat.
+You can’t come to New Orleans without hearing a trumpet blare and a drum beat.
 Head to Frenchmen Street to hear live music all night long, from traditional jazz to reggae and rock.
 During the cooler months, a night out dancing is the perfect way to stave off the chill in the air.

 There are plenty of bars around the city that boast warm and cozy vibes that are ideal for winter.
 Sip on a signature New Orleans cocktail in an intimate setting, paired with a cigar or some dessert.

 New Orleans has numerous decadent desserts that are especially appealing during the cooler months.
-Bananas Foster, Bread Pudding, Baked Alaska and Beignets are all served hot, and you can’t go wrong with some Cafe Brulot to finish it all off.
-The presentation of each of these New Orleans treats is also spectacular.
+Bananas Foster, bread pudding, Baked Alaska and beignets are all served hot, and you can’t go wrong with some Cafe Brulot to finish it all off.
+Best of all, most of these sweet treats come along with a spectacular tableside presentation.

-King Cake is the official food of the Carnival Season.
-Traditionally, it is a mix of a coffee cake and a cinnamon roll, served with purple, green and gold sugar or frosting.
+King Cake is the official food of the Carnival season.
+Traditionally, it is a mix of a coffee cake and a cinnamon roll, served with purple, green, and gold sugar or frosting.
 Bakeries add twists to the beloved dessert, making it a constant discussion for who has the best king cake among locals.
-Head to the King Cake Festival to try numerous options.
+Be sure to snag some this Carnival season.

 Mardi Gras kicks off every year on January 6, also known as Twelfth Night.
 For weeks following, parades roll to celebrate the Carnival Season.
-Attending a Mardi Gras parade should be on everyone’s bucket list (in fact, we even have a special Mardi Gras Bucket List to help you plan the ultimate Carnival experience), and can be family-friendly.
-Dance with the bands, catch some beads and experience the revelry.
+Attending a Mardi Gras parade should be on everyone’s bucket list (in fact, we even have a special Mardi Gras Bucket List to help you plan the ultimate Carnival experience).
+Dance with the bands, catch some beads, and experience the revelry with the whole family.
 Learn about all things Mardi Gras here.